How Do You Transport an Axolotl? Easy…

-Axolotls are very attractive pets to have because of their appearance and they are unique since they are a salamander that lives completely underwater.
-Most salamanders spend a lot of time on land as well but not axolotls.
+Axolotl are a very attractive pet to have, not just because of their appearance, because they are unique.
+Since they are a salamander that lives completely underwater.
+Most salamanders spend a lot of time on land, but not axolotls.

-If you are going to own an axolotl sometimes you may have to transport them a long ways to get them to your home…
+If you are going to own an axolotl sometimes you may have to transport them a long way to get them to your home.

 Simple, right?
-Okay, there is more to it than this so let me explain in more in detail and also give you some different ways to transport your axolotl, but you need to check your axolotl first…
+Okay, there is more to it than this so let me explain in more detail and also give you some different ways to transport your axolotl.
+But first, you will need to check your axolotl.

-If there were other axolotl in the tank, make sure your axolotl doesn’t have damage from being attacked.
-It can regenerate, so some nicks are okay as long as they weren’t infected.
+If there were other axolotls in the tank, make sure your axolotl doesn’t have any damage from being attacked.
+It can regenerate, so some nicks are okay as long as they aren’t infected.
+Check carefully.

 Make sure the gills on your axolotl are moving and the axolotl is moving around as well.
 Try to look for parasites or unusual markings on your axolotl.
 Make sure your axolotl is not pale in color or floating near the top of the water.

-We have found that the easiest way to transport your axolotl is to buy one of those Styrofoam coolers from the store that you usually buy for soda or beer in the summer.
+We have found that the easiest way to transport your axolotl is to buy a Styrofoam coolers from the store that you usually buy for soda or beer in the summer.
 You will need one big enough for your axolotl to fit in a plastic bag and then packed with packing peanuts as described above.

-It is best to get some fish bags from the pet store, or you can use some of the heavy-duty gallon storage bags from your kitchen.
+It is best to get some fish bags from the pet store or Amazon , or you can use some of the heavy-duty gallon storage bags from your kitchen.
 Make sure the bag is 15 inches long by 8 inches wide.
-It needs to be big enough to cover your axolotl with water and still be 2/3’s full of air.
+It needs to be big enough to cover your axolotl with water and still be two-thirds full of air.

-Pour some water from the aquarium over the axolotl, enough so the axolotl will be covered by water when it is lying flat in the bag.
-Fill the bag 1/3 full of water.
+- Pour some water from the aquarium over the axolotl, enough so the axolotl will be covered by water when it is lying flat in the bag.
+Fill the bag with one-third full of water.

-Fill the rest of the bag 2/3 full of air with a bike pump unless you want to look like a putz trying to blow air into the bag with your mouth while the axolotl is panicking and trying to escape.
+- Fill the rest of the bag two-thirds full of air with a bike pump unless you want to look like a putz 🤪 trying to blow air into the bag with your mouth while the axolotl is panicking and trying to escape.

-Place your sealed axolotl in side another bag, fold over and tighten with a rubber band like the first.
+- Place your sealed axolotl inside another bag, fold it over, and tighten it with a rubber band like the first.

-If you are transporting your axolotl when it is cold outside, you can place a frozen water ball down the side of the cooler when you are putting in the packing peanuts.
+- If you are transporting your axolotl when it is cold outside, you can place a frozen water ball down the side of the cooler when you are putting in the packing peanuts.
 Make sure it doesn’t directly touch the bag that your axolotl is in so that it doesn’t become too cold.
-You dot want your axolotl to get above 70 degrees Fahrenheit.
+You don’t want your axolotl to get above 70 degrees Fahrenheit 🌡️.

 It is best to tape the outside of the cooler when you are done to ensure that it doesn’t come open during the trip.
 The water bottle will keep your axolotl cool calm, and less stressed.